 Operation of the detector through panes of glass should be avoided.
 Since single ended beam detectors operate on a reflection principle, a pane of glass perpendicular to the line of sight between the detector and the reflector can reflect the light beam from the transmitter to the receiver.
-If the application requires operation through glass, use the conventional dual ended imaging smoke beam detector from the OSID family offering.
-These beams will require a separate addressable module to connect to the loop.
+If the application requires operation through glass, use the dual ended imaging smoke beam detector from the OSID family offering.